Fast Facts About Coffeyville Community College

 District: Southern half of Montgomery County (Includes Caney, Coffeyville, Dearing, Havana, Jefferson, Liberty, & Tyro)

-Current on-campus housing: $7,050 per year includes room and meal plan.
+Current on-campus housing: $7,650 per year includes room and meal plan.
 560 student beds.
-Approximately one-fourth of CCC students live on campus.
+Approximately one-third of CCC students live on campus.
+(FY 2026)

 Faculty: 90% of the total credit hours are taught by full time faculty.